This post may contain affiliate links. Please see my disclosure policy for details.

 White Horse Hill

 No visit to the vale would be complete without a trip up to Uffington White Horse Hill.
-This amazing area was formed in the ice age over 2.4 millions years ago.
+This amazing area was formed in the ice age over 2.4 million years ago.

 Today, it has many landmarks to visit including the famous white horse which was scarred onto the hillside over 3,000 years ago.